jinghan23/NPHardEval/README.md

 **Directory**: `check`

 Contained within this directory are utility functions crucial for verifying answers provided by the LLMs.
 These functions are automatically invoked during experiments executed via `run.sh`.
 As the experiment progresses, these utilities rigorously evaluate the responses from LLMs and compile the outcomes in the `Results` directory.
 This automated process ensures a comprehensive and objective assessment of the LLM's performance.

+## Analysis
+**Directory:** `summary`

+This directory primarily focuses on the visualization and analysis of data related to the performance of Large Language Models (LLMs).
+It includes two key components:

+**Jupyter Notebooks**: `result_complexities.ipynb` analyzes the accuracy rates of LLMs across various question complexity classes, while `result_problems.ipynb` examines specific problem instances and their solutions as processed by LLMs.

+**Source Code** (`src` sub-directory): This sub-directory contains Python scripts dedicated to the visualization and analysis of ablation studies and research questions (RQs).
+The scripts, named as `visualize_ablation*.py` and `visualize_rq*.py`, provide detailed insights into different aspects of LLM performance and characteristics.

+Overall, the summary directory serves as a comprehensive hub for assessing and understanding the efficacy of Large Language Models in handling questions of varying complexities and types.